rbenamotz/LEMPA/README.md

 LEMPA is composed of 3 parts:
 #### Hardware: Raspberry PI HAT
 A custom PCB that contains all the relevant connections required to program:
-* ATMega328 (including external oscilator)
+* ATMega328 (including external oscillator)
 * ATTiny
 * ESP8266
 * Arduino mini pro
 * Any other ATMega controller via connector

 The board also includes:
-* LEDs for visual status (ready, downloaindg, programing, success, and error)
+* LEDs for visual status (ready, downloading, programing, success, and error)
 * Jumper to define which profile to use.
 * LED for testing
 * Program / download button.
 Short click to program the MCU, long click to download latest version of the BINs from cloud